martymcflywa/ecu/admin/intern/IBM/interview_notes/IBM_interview_01.md

 				- Computer science
 				- Dedicated to excellence
 					- To give myself an advantage due to my age

+## Programming skills

+- Confident in object oriented programming
+	- Java
+	- C#
+	- Enjoy classing objects and putting the pieces together to build a program

 # Questions to ask